 Foreword

 This living document is intended to reflect the compilation of agreements after each meeting of the Potential Partners.
-This version 7a reflects the agreements till the conclusion of March 28-29, 2012 Meeting.
+This version 8 reflects the agreements till the conclusion of April 11, 2012 Virtual Meeting.

 Note: Revisions compared with previous version are made visible.